noodldocs/noodldocs.github.io/2.3/guides/design-systems.md

 # Design Systems

-Design systems is an important concept for working smart and componentized when creating your application, or even better when creating many applications that should look a feel similar.
-There is much interesting in depth material on design systems but basically it is a collection of fonts, colors and UI components that are reused within you application.
 This guide will take you through a set of best practice patterns when creating design systems in Noodl.
+Design systems include many important concepts for working smart and componentized.
+They collect fonts, colors and UI components that work well together to construct building blocks for the UI in your applications.

+They're useful when building single application and are even more important when creating many applications that should look and feel similar.

-First off it is a good idea to keep a separate sheet for your design system, one example is the [Simple Design System](/modules/sds-v3/) that you can import as a module into your own project.
+It's a good idea to keep a separate sheet for your design system.
+One example is the [Simple Design System](/modules/sds-v3/) that you can import as a module into your own project.
 You can use that as a basis for your own design system, or you can create one from scratch.

 We have created another design system for this guide.
-You can import it into your existing project or create a new project from this design system template using the import button below.
+You can import it into your existing project or create a new project from this template using the import button below.
 This will make it easier to follow along in this guide.

 ![](design-systems/design-system-screen.png ':class=img-size-l')